SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     gcloud compute instances list
     ```

-    you should hopefully see the instance you have just created.
+    You should hopefully see the instance you have just created.

 5. You can start a terminal directly by typing: